 4. Small Blocks Proponents

-One such solution was Segregated Witness or Segwit for short.
-Segwit is an upgrade to the Bitcoin protocol, which among other things effectively reduces the transaction size by 75%.
+One such solution was Segregated Witness, or Segwit for short.
+Segwit is an upgrade to the Bitcoin protocol, which, among other things, effectively reduces the transaction size by 75%.

 This means that a 1mb Segwit block can hold the same amount of transactions as what would be a 4mb non-Segwit block.

-Now, the lightning network is a pretty broad topic on its own, so make sure to catch our Lightning Network episode for a detailed explanation on how it works.
+Now, the Lightning Network is a pretty broad topic on its own, so make sure to catch our Lightning Network episode for a detailed explanation on how it works.

 Why Oppose a Block Size Increase?

-The reason is that small Blockers believe that in the long run this would hurt Bitcoin’s decentralization and functionality.
+The reason is that small Blockers believe that, in the long run, this would hurt Bitcoin’s decentralization and functionality.
 Here are some of the arguments to justify their claim:

 For one, an 8mb or even 32mb block takes more time to travel through the network than a 1mb block.

 Additionally, once the block reaches a computer on the network, that computer now needs to verify all of the transactions inside that block.
-If the block is too big it might not be able to finish verifying all the transactions before the next block arrives within 10 minutes or so.
+If the block is too big, it might not be able to finish verifying all the transactions before the next block arrives within 10 minutes or so.

 This means the network will start lagging behind new transactions, which can create disputes about the current state of the Bitcoin ledger.

-On top of that, by not optimizing transactions you’re also not optimizing the size of the Blockchain which already takes up several hundred Gigabytes.
+On top of that, by not optimizing transactions, you’re also not optimizing the size of the Blockchain, which already takes up several hundred Gigabytes.

-Forcing computers to verify oversized transactions, reduces the number of computers that can store the Blockchain on their hard drive, and therefore diminishes the network’s decentralization.
+Forcing computers to verify oversized transactions reduces the number of computers that can store the Blockchain on their hard drive, and therefore diminishes the network’s decentralization.

-I mean let’s think about it for a second:
+I mean, let’s think about it for a second:

-If only high-end computers that are maintained by a handful of companies can validate transactions on the network, we’re basically taking away Bitcoin’s basic advantage – to have a large amount of participants to make sure no one is breaking the rules.
+If only high-end computers that are maintained by a handful of companies can validate transactions on the network, we’re basically taking away Bitcoin’s basic advantage – to have a large number of participants to make sure no one is breaking the rules.

 To make it simple to understand, consider this analogy: